research-ag/hpl-io/ingress.md

 The client polls the aggregator while the status is either queued or pending.
 While the status is queued the polling interval can be adjusted based on the distance n from the head of the queue.
 The further away the slower we need to poll.
-When the polling stops then the status is `other`.
+The polling stops when the status is `other`.
 Now the client does a single query to the ledger and receives either `processed:result` or `dropped`.

 ```mermaid